View MapView Map

 Wicklow Mountains National Park

-Entry to Wicklow Mountains National Park and the information office are free.
-In Glendalough, there are two paid car parks for visitors to the valley: the Visitor Centre car park and the Upper Lake car park.
+If you're travelling by car, there are two paid car parks available to visitors: the Visitor Centre car park and the Upper Lake car park.

 The 7 great walks